Rules of Entry/Terms & Conditions

 • Entry to the Irish Construction Excellence Awards is open to companies operating in the ROI or supplying products available in the ROI.

-• Entry to the Irish Construction Excellence Awards is open to: Building Contractors, Civil Engineering Contractors, Specialist M&E Contractors, Specialist Contractors, Engineering Designers, Construction Product Suppliers, and Third Level Colleges offering certain construction-related courses.
+• Entry to the Irish Construction Excellence Awards is open to: Building Contractors, Civil Engineering Contractors, Specialist M&E Contractors, Specialist Contractors, Architectural and Engineering Designers, Construction Course Providers, and Construction Product Suppliers.
 In certain cases, an entry may be submitted jointly or in partnership with a Design Team or PM company member.
-In all cases, the entry must be led by the contractor.
+In all cases, the entry must be with the inclusion of the contractor.

 • Each category has a dedicated entry form, only entry forms from these dedicated categories may be used for that submission.

 • Previous year’s winning projects or products may not be submitted again in the same category.
 This also applies for entry to other categories where a substantial element of the entry was evaluated as part of the original winning submission.
-Category entries from; Health, Safety & Wellbeing, Third Level Course and Construction Project Manager (when a different project from the previous winner is being submitted) are excluded from this rule.
+Category entries from; Health, Safety & Wellbeing, and Construction Project Manager (when a different project from the previous winner is being submitted) are excluded from this rule can may be entered on an annual basis.

 Past finalist’s non-winning entries may be entered for one additional year if it complies with the timeline for the category of entry.

-• All material for the submission must be included with your original entry.
+• All material for the submission must be included with your entry.

 • Only the Entry material will be assessed, no additional material can be supplied after submission.